-Timisoara is full of beautiful town squares and architectural marvels.
+The beautiful city of Timisoara is full of charming town squares and architectural marvels.
 It’s the westernmost major city in Romania and one of the most underrated cities in Europe in my opinion.

-It’s a decent hotel but not the cheapest option in the area.
-Centrally located as the name implies.
+Central Hotel – It’s a decent hotel and one that is very centrally located, but it’s not the cheapest option in the area.
+Centrally located, as the name implies.
 It’s very close to all the major attractions in the city.
-If you’re traveling solo you should check out the Downtown hostel nearby.
+If you’re traveling solo, you should check out the old town hostel nearby.

-Hunedoara – Hunedoara is home to Corvin Castle and it lies just about 100 miles east of Timisoara.
-It’s an amazing fairytale-like castle that’s got some creepy history behind it.
+Hunedoara – Hunedoara is home to Corvin Castle, and it lies just about 100 miles east of Timisoara.
+It’s a fantastic fairytale-like castle that’s got some creepy history behind it.
 Worth checking out!

 Retezat National Park